Online Arbitrage: The Ultimate Guide

 If, for example, you want to know how well a bar of chocolate compares to every other product in the Grocery & Gourmet Food, you’ll need to look at the sales rank.

-Think of sales rank like a race – being #1 is the best, and everything else is relative to that place.
+Think of sales rank like a race: Being #1 is the best, and everything else is relative to that position.